plazuu/Co-Op-Java-Pong/README.md

 ## Controls/Gameplay

 Player 1: S and W keys to move up and down
-Player 2: Up Arrow and Down Arrow to move up and down First to 3 points wins
+Player 2: Up Arrow and Down Arrow to move up and down

+First to 3 points wins!

 ## Background